microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 In the case of an unknown question, there is a minor increase in latency but the query index cache could be pre-populated before it is released to users with common questions.

+The following environmental variables control the behaviour of the Vector Based Text2SQL generation:

+- **Text2Sql__UseQueryCache** - controls whether the query cached index is checked before using the standard schema index.
+- **Text2Sql__PreRunQueryCache** - controls whether the top result from the query cache index (if enabled) is pre-fetched against the data source to include the results in the prompt.

 ### vector_based_sql_plugin.py

 The `./plugins/vector_based_sql_plugin/vector_based_sql_plugin.py` contains 3 key methods to power the Vector Based Text2SQL engine.